On Thursday, March 23, the What America Ate project launch was celebrated at the Cowles House at Michigan State University.

 Dr. Veit said, “It’s exciting to be launching a beautiful website designed to present humanities ideas to a public audience.
 So many people have contributed to the What America Ate project, and I think everyone is optimistic that it will contribute to a growing interest in food history among non-academics and academics alike.”

 The reception featured drinks and hors d’oeuvres from 1930s cookbooks featured on the website, including “Stuffed Celery,” “Peanut Butter and Bacon,” and “Ak-Sar-Ben Punch.”
-Project collaborators including MATRIX employees, MSU library staff members, history department faculty, and Michigan State University President, Dr. Lou Anna K. Simon, were in attendance.
+Project collaborators including MATRIX employees, MSU library staff members, and history department faculty.

 Special thanks to the History Department at MSU and Walter Hawthorne, History Chair, for supporting the reception.
 And deep thanks to the National Endowment for the Humanities, Division of Preservation and Access for supporting the project.